 NEQ is an interdisciplinary scholarly journal.
 Though essays should approach their topics historically, subjects can range broadly from literature to politics, art, economics, the environment, and so on, in any period or region of New England.
 In addition to traditional scholarly essays, we also accept submissions for special features including our Reconsiderations, Innovations in Teaching, New England Now, and Memoranda and Documents features.
 We also welcome proposals for special issues and forums.

 Submitting Your Work to Us:

 The evaluation process generally takes from two to four months, however, where tenure and promotion calendars are in play, we make every effort to reach a decision within 60–90 days.
-We will inform you by e-mail or letter of our decision.
+We will inform you by e-mail of our decision.
 If your manuscript is accepted for publication, we will request that you send us an electronic version of the document formatted according to our stylistic requirements.

 - William Raymond Smith, History as Argument: Three Patriot Historians of the American Revolution (The Hague and Paris: Mouton & Co., 1966), 73-119.

 - Smith, History as Argument, 27.

 - David Levin, “Salem Witchcraft in Recent Fiction and Drama,” The New England Quarterly 28 (1955): 540.

 - Steven W. Haycox, “Jeremy Belknap and Early American Nationalism: A Study in the Political and Theological Foundations of American Liberty” (PhD diss., University of Oregon, 1971).